20/09/2022

 The only drawback of full-rim glasses: they are heavier than rimless glasses, but even in this case, it is possible to overcome this flaw by choosing materials, such as titanium, which combines extraordinary lightness with great strength.

-That’s why we prefer this type of glasses, as we choose high-quality materials to improve fit without sacrificing durability and beauty.
+This is precisely why we prefer this type of glasses, as we choose high-quality materials to enhance fit without sacrificing durability and beauty.

 Rimless glasses